ethankook/sp25-cse110-lab4/expose/javascript/part1.md

 4. Line 9 will print "values added: 20"
 5. The function call will return an error because result is not defined outside of the if block.
 6. Line 9 returns an error because we declare result as a const and immediately try to assign it to something else.
-7. It will return an error because result is not defined outside of the if statement.
+7. Similarly to the last question, line 9 returns an error because we declare result as a const and immediately try to assign it to something else.
+Line 13 will return an error because result is not defined outside of the if statement.